 This chapter outlines the comprehensive approach undertaken in the data analysis project aimed at optimizing retail operations to gain a competitive advantage and increase sales for Walmart Inc. The methodology encompasses several key stages, including data collection and preparation, exploratory data analysis (EDA), predictive modelling development, implementation strategy formulation, framework development, framework validation, and documentation and knowledge transfer.

 Research Approach and Research Design: The overall research approach for this project is to utilize secondary data to provide actionable insights that can be implemented by Walmart Inc. to gain a competitive advantage and increase profitability.
 The rationale for using secondary data is that it provides a cost-effective and time-efficient method for obtaining relevant data, which is essential for achieving the project's objectives.
+A datset containing secondary data will be sourced from Kaggle.
 This approach aligns with the research objectives and questions by providing a comprehensive dataset that can be used to conduct a literature review, exploratory data analysis, predictive modelling, and framework development.
 The secondary data will enable the project to identify patterns, trends, and outliers in Walmart Inc.'s retail operations and sales performance, which can be used to develop predictive models and formulate an implementation strategy.
 The use of secondary data also allows for the validation of the proposed framework through benchmarking against industry benchmarks, best practices, or competing solutions available in the market (Pederson, 2020).
 The secondary data will be analyzed using quantitative data analysis and qualitative data analysis, which will provide a comprehensive understanding of the underlying factors impacting Walmart Inc.'s retail operations and sales performance.
 In conclusion, the use of secondary data is essential for achieving the project's objectives by providing a comprehensive dataset that can be used to conduct a literature review, exploratory data analysis, predictive modelling, and framework development.
 The secondary data will enable the project to identify patterns, trends, and outliers in Walmart Inc.'s retail operations and sales performance, which can be used to develop predictive models and formulate an implementation strategy.
 Secondary data also allows for the validation of the proposed framework through benchmarking against industry benchmarks, best practices, or competing solutions available in the market.

 Data Source Description: The primary data source, WalmartSalesData.csv, obtained from Kaggle, includes variables relevant to Walmart Inc.'s operations, aligning with the project's objectives.
 It contains data about Sales transactions, customer demographics, store layout, and inventory levels.